When prioritising repairs, we take vulnerabilities into account to make sure we carry them out accordingly.

 The operative carrying out the emergency repair will make the situation safe so that urgent or routine work can be carried out.

 - Total loss of electrics to the whole property or block

 - Unsafe power – e.g. sparks from electrics

-- Total loss of mains water supply – Axis will provide drinking water until the mains water is reinstated
+- Total loss of mains water supply – our contractor will provide drinking water until the mains water is reinstated

 - An uncontainable leak – e.g. burst pipe, water tank or any leak that is affecting electrics or could cause damage to the property